cloudfoundry/diego-design-notes/api/lrps.md

 #### `state`

 The state of the ActualLRP.
-When an ActualLRP is first scheduled onto a Cell it enters the `STARTING` state.
+When an ActualLRP is first scheduled onto a Cell it enters the `CLAIMED` state.
 During this time a container is being created and the various processes inside the container are being spun up.

 Once the `action` action begins running, Diego begins periodically running the `monitor` action.
 As soon as the `monitor` action reports that the processes are healthy the ActualLRP will transition into the `RUNNING` state.